 As required by 7 CFR 251.6(a)(5), Farm to Food Bank Projects must be carried out in partnership with one or more EFOs located in the State.
 Per 7 CFR 251.3(e), an EFO is an eligible recipient agency which provides nutrition assistance to relieve situations of emergency and distress through the provision of food to needy persons, including low-income and unemployed persons.
-States must have a TEFAP agreement in place with all participating EFOs in a Farm to Food Bank Project before the start of a project.2 Through agreements, State agencies may also partner with other States to maximize the use of foods donated under any Farm to Food Bank Project.
-TEFAP State agencies will have the discretion to distribute funds to Farm to Food Bank Project partners as they see fit while ensuring that funds are only expended on allowable Farm to Food Bank Project costs.
+States must have a TEFAP agreement in place with all participating EFOs in a Farm to Food Bank Project before the start of a project.
+Through agreements, State agencies may also partner with other States to maximize the

-1 These funds are subject to rescission.
+&lt;sup>1 These funds are subject to rescission.

-2 The burden for these agreements is related to OMB #0584-0293 Food Distribution Programs, Expiration: 07/31/2023, Title: TEFAP Eligible Recipient Agency (ERA) Agreements (7 CFR 251.2(c)(2)).
+&lt;sup>2 The burden for these agreements is related to OMB #0584-0293 Food Distribution Programs, Expiration: 07/31/2023, Title: TEFAP Eligible Recipient Agency (ERA) Agreements (7 CFR 251.2(c)(2)).
 Because this collection was undergoing renewal at the time that the final rule associated with TEFAP Farm to Food Bank Project funding was published, FNS chose to incorporate the burden associated with TEFAP Farm to Food Bank agreements into a new collection.
 This new collection is undergoing Agency review.
 Once the new collection is approved, FNS will merge the burdens into one collection.